 But while it is no doubt one of the best vegan restaurants in Krakow, its careful plating, gorgeous patio seating, and tasty dishes have won acclaim from a wider clientele.
 I opted for this delicious and savory spicy chickpea stew.

-If you’re not familiar with vegan dishes or foods, don’t worry.
+If you’re not familiar with vegan dishes or traditional foods, don’t worry.
 The wait staff was quite patient and happy to walk us through the menu.
-And, while we ate out on the patio to enjoy the summer warmth, the ambiance and atmosphere inside the restaurant is also worth a visit.
+And, while we ate out on the patio to enjoy the summer warmth, the ambiance and atmosphere inside the unique restaurant is also worth a visit.

 Józefa 34 // +48 500 410 829

 Zazie is a quaint French bistro located in Krakow’s Jewish Quarter.
 This place has grown popular among Krakow restaurants for its classic French cuisine at a reasonable price.

 Though the menu is a bit small, everything looked delicious.
 I loved the pork belly served with octopus, tossed in a lemon mustard sauce, served over a green pea puree and topped with an apple grapefruit salad.

 They also have a great selection of local beers and a picturesque cellar wine bar.
 The ambiance was quite pleasing, and the wait staff were attentive.